-Management Discussion and Analysis For the period August 12, 2020 (Date of Formation) to December 31, 2020 Amounts in Thousands of US Dollars (except for per unit amounts)
+Management Discussion and Analysis For the year ended December 31, 2021 Amounts in Thousands of US Dollars (except for per unit amounts)

-In addition, subject to market conditions, the REIT may raise funding through equity financing.
 The REIT believes that its capital structure will provide it with financial flexibility to pursue future growth strategies.
 However, the REIT's ability to fund operating expenses, capital expenditures and future debt service requirements will depend on, among other things, future operating performance, which will be affected by general economic, industry, financial and other factors, including factors beyond the REIT's control.